The Whole Truth and Nothing But the Truth: Faithful and Controllable Dialogue Response Generation with Dataflow Transduction and Constrained Decoding: Experiments

-Compared with unconstrained decoding, our proposed QCFG-constrained decoding achieves significantly better scores on exact match, relevance and truthfulness, while maintaining similar scores on BLUE, ROUGE, BERTScore and grammar.
-In particular, human evaluation results indicate that the quality of generated responses is very close to that of the gold responses.
+Compared with unconstrained decoding, our proposed QCFG-constrained decoding achieves significantly better scores on exact match, truthfulness, and even relevance, while maintaining similar scores on BLEU, ROUGE, BERTScore and grammaticality.
+In particular, human evaluation results indicate that the quality of generated responses is very close to that of the gold responses. \cref{tab:examples} shows some example predictions.
+We share some qualitative analysis in \cref{appendix:qualitative_analysis}.

-Since even the gold responses did not achieve 100\% on human evaluation scores, we manually inspect those problematic examples.
-There are 4 examples for which the majority-voted answer to the grammar question is \textit{``yes but understandable''}, and others are all rated as not containing any grammar errors.
+Since even the gold responses did not achieve 100\% on human evaluation scores, we manually inspected those problematic examples.
+There are 4 examples for which the majority-voted answer to the ungrammaticality question is \textit{``yes but understandable,''} and others are all rated as not containing any grammar errors.
 For the relevance question, 4 examples are due to arguably bad data and 2 examples receive tied votes.
 For the truthfulness question, 9 examples are due to arguably bad data, 8 examples are due to to crowd worker mistakes, and 6 examples receive tied votes.